-Nevertheless, to acquire firsthand understanding of the development of the autism field in Israel I also utilized primary data collected as part of the Autism Oral History project in Israel.
+Moreover, to acquire firsthand understanding of the development of the autism field in Israel, I also utilized primary data collected as part of the Autism Oral History project in Israel.
 During the summers of 2013 and 2014, twelve interviews with key historical actors in the field of autism were conducted.
-During the interviews the researchers asked about the development of the field of autism in Israel and specifically about the personal role the actor had in its development according to predetermined interview guide (see appendix 2.12).
+During the interviews, the researchers inquired about the development of the field of autism in Israel, and, specifically, about the personal role the actors had played in its development according to predetermined interview guides (see Appendix 2.12).
 Each interview was recorded and transcribed, and the transcriptions were used as part of the secondary qualitative data for my final analysis.
-In the following chapter I specify every time I used the data it was part of the Autism Oral History project (additional information on the Autism Oral History project in Israel can be found in appendix 2.13).
+In the following Chapter, I specify every time I used data drawn from the Autism Oral History project (additional information on the Autism Oral History project in Israel can be found in Appendix 2.13).

 2.3.2.
 Method of data analysis

-The systematic analysis of the reach content gathered during the data collection was a continues process that included four main phases.
-First, the pilot interviews were analyzed, to form main and sub-categories.
-Then the list of categories was sent for the review of the advisor and the advisory committee.
-Third, using the revised categories list I analyzed the additional interviews as they were conducted.
+The systematic analysis of the content gathered during the data collection was a continuous process that included four main phases.
+First, the pilot interviews were analyzed in order to form main categories and subcategories.
+Then the list of categories was sent for review to the advisor and the advisory committee.
+Third, using the revised categories list, I analyzed the additional interviews as they were conducted.
 Finally, the themes that emerged during the interview analysis were used to explore the policy documents.

-In detail, after the interviews were transcribed, I read the entire interview thoroughly to raise novel angles of inquiry.
-Then I listened to the researcher diary to explore whether the ideas appeared right after the interview and that were influenced from the personal interaction and not only the content could also attribute to the analysis.
-Next categorization process was executed by constant comparison practice using Atlas.ti software version 7 and version 8.
-For the first two interviews I used both categories that emerged from the text itself and categories related to the predetermined theory I set to explore in the research.
-Then a detailed index was created in what Shkedi (2003, pp. 97, 111-113) classifies as the Initial analysis stage.
+After the interviews were transcribed, I read the entire interview thoroughly to ascertain novel angles of inquiry.
+Then I listened to my recorded researcher diary to explore whether the ideas that emerged immediately after the interview and that were influenced by the personal interaction and not only the content could, in any way, have a bearing on, or contribute to the analysis.
+The next categorization process was executed by constant comparison practice using Atlas.ti software, versions 7 and 8.
+For the first two interviews, I used both categories that emerged from the text itself and categories related to the predetermined theory I set out to explore in the research.
+Then, a detailed index was created in what Shkedi (2003, pp. 97, 111–113) classifies as the “initial analysis stage.”
 As mentioned above, the initial list of categories was reviewed by the advisor and the advisory committee.
-Despite not being expose to the data, the committee have advised on several amendments to the codes list including clarifications and explanations, recategorization of several codes, and introduction of new codes.
-The finalized codes list (see appendix 2.14) served as departure point for the analysis of all the interviews conducted afterwards.
-Yet, if additional codes were required for an accurate analysis, they had been added.
-This procedure was agreed with the advisory committee beforehand.
-The interviews analysis was sequential as during the process of data gathering and categorization hypothesis were redefined (Pope, Ziebland, & Mays, 2000, p.
+While not exposed to the data, the committee advised on several amendments to the codes list, including clarifications and explanations, recategorization of several codes, and the introduction of new codes.
+The finalized codes list (see Appendix 2.14) served as a departure point for the analysis of all the interviews conducted afterwards.
+Yet, if additional codes were required for an accurate analysis, they were added.
+This procedure was agreed upon with the advisory committee in advance.
+The interview analysis was sequential because the hypotheses were redefined during the process of data gathering and categorization (Pope, Ziebland, & Mays, 2000, p.
 114; Shkedi, 2003, p.
 96).
-Finally, Linkage between the categories was then outlined to identify the type of relationships between categories (see appendix 2.15 for an example for codes linkage map concerning policy construction).
-This process was done twice: once during the classification process and once when the analysis was finished.
-The data then was reorganized for each category using Atlas.ti - Mapping stage (Pope et al., 2000; Shkedi, 2003, pp. 97,111-113,121-122, 138) .
+Finally, links between the categories were outlined to identify the type of relationships existing between categories (see Appendix 2.15 for an example of a codes linkage map concerning policy construction).
+This process was done twice: once during the classification process and once when the analysis was completed.
+The data was then reorganized for each category using Atlas.ti – “mapping stage” (Pope et al., 2000; Shkedi, 2003, pp. 97,111–113,121–122, 138) .